 - Now put the machine in the sink to avoid a mess; put your finger over the hole at the top of the filter; then turn on the water supply.
 The force of the water puts pressure under the filter to unseat it from the housing.
 The old filter can then be easily removed, using the ring at the top of the filter, and discarded.

 - Carefully remove the replacement filter from it's protective box and wrapping.
 Use the greatest care while handling it.

 - There is a rubber o-ring that goes around the upper part of the filter.
-Put some vegetable oil or Vaseline (or something like that) on your finger and coat the outer surface of the O-ring.
+Put some vegetable oil or Vaseline petroleum jelly (or something like that) on your finger and coat the outer surface of the O-ring.
 It is necessary to do this to reduce friction while inserting the new filter into place.

 - Place the larger cap on and tighten it down using the filter wrench.
 Don't over-tighten.

 - Now that the new filter is installed, you should turn on the water flow.
 Note: it will take a while to pressurize and go through the new filter.

 - The water will be dark grey for a short while.
 This is from carbon dust that forms from friction in the filter packing process.
 Once the water comes out clear stop the flow of water.

 - Wait about 20 minutes for the time-release magnesium to soften up enough to ionize, and you're good to go.